m417z/ntdoc/descriptions/rtlgetcallersaddress.md

-Routine RtlGetCallersAddress is usefull in program \
-debugging or exceptions control.
-It returns address of calling \
+Routine `RtlGetCallersAddress` is usefull in program debugging or exceptions control.
+It returns address of calling instruction.

-instruction. \
+### CallersAddress

-CallersAddress Returns address in body \
-of function that call RtlGetCallersAddress. \
+Returns address in body of function that call `RtlGetCallersAddress`.

+### CallersCaller

-CallersCaller Returns address in \
-function's calling function that call \
+Returns address in function's calling function that call `RtlGetCallersAddress` body.
-RtlGetCallersAddress body. \
-Supported on system versions: \
-NT 4.0,Win 2000,Win XP/2003

-Documented by: \
+# Documented by

-Tomasz Nowak \
+* Tomasz Nowak
-Requirements:

-Library: ntdll.lib

-See also: \
+# See also

-RtlCaptureStackBackTrace
+* `RtlCaptureStackBackTrace`